Hilbert subspace ergodicity: Background

-We denote the Hilbert-Schmidt distance between $\hat{\rho}_T^{(k)}$ and $\hat{\rho}^{(k)}_{\text{Haar}}$ as: where $\| \hat{X} \|_2 = \sqrt{{\rm Tr}(\hat{X}^\dagger\hat{X})}$ is the Hilbert-Schmidt matrix norm \footnote{We note that Ref. \cite{Pil-23a} used the trace distance instead of the Hilbert-Schmidt distance in Eq. \ref{eq:Delta_T^k}.
+where $\| \hat{X} \|_2 = \sqrt{{\rm Tr}(\hat{X}^\dagger\hat{X})}$ is the Hilbert-Schmidt matrix norm \footnote{We note that Ref. \cite{Pil-23a} used the trace distance instead of the Hilbert-Schmidt distance in Eq.~\eqref{eq: Delta_Tk}.
 The trace distance has the the advantage of a clear operational meaning in quantum state discrimination.
 However, to calculate it requires matrix diagonalisation while the Hilbert-Schmidt distance does not, and is easier to calculate numerically.}.
-Note that when originally introduced in Ref. \cite{Pil-23a}, the CHSE was probed using the trace distance as a metric in Eq. \ref{eq:Delta_T^k}.
+Note that when originally introduced in Ref. \cite{Pil-23a}, the CHSE was probed using the trace distance as a metric in Eq.~\eqref{eq: Delta_Tk}.
 However, since the Hilbert-Schmidt distance can be used to upper bound the trace distance \cite{Col-19a} and is significantly computationally cheaper to compute we will use the former.
 Now, the system is CHSE if $\Delta_\infty^{(k)} = 0$ for all $k$ and for all initial states $\ket{\psi(0)}$.

 Furthermore, in the case of a time-independent Hamiltonian, one can show that for $k \geq 2$ the trace distance to the Haar moments cannot be lower than \cite{Pil-23a}: